jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 You can’t visit New Bern without getting out on the water.
 Positioned at the meeting point of two rivers, the city is defined by its aquatic surroundings.
-Paddleboarding, kayaking, boating, fishing—the options are endless, but a guided cruise stands out as an accessible and engaging way to take it all in.
+Paddleboarding, kayaking, boating, fishing  —  the options are endless, but a guided cruise stands out as an accessible and engaging way to take it all in.
 It’s straightforward and informative: just show up, and let the captain handle the rest.